jprovoeasi/Demo-MVC/README.md

 # Demo-MVC

-Deze demo toont wat hoe je het MVC design pattern implementeert in code.
+This demo shows how to implement the MVC design pattern in code.